DerSach/crypto_project/README.md

 `python crypto_project.py YourCoinAPIKey`

-You will then have the possibility to either type "see", "add", "remove", or "profit" if you want to (i) "see" your current portfolio, (ii) "add" a crypto trade to your portfolio, (iii) "remove" a crypto trade from your portfolio, or (iv) get your current "profit"
+You will then have the possibility to either type "see", "add", "remove", or "profit" if you want to (i) "see" your current portfolio and historical profit, (ii) "add" a crypto trade to your portfolio, (iii) "remove" a crypto trade from your portfolio, or (iv) get your current "profit" and, if you want, save it to your historical profit csv file

-### See your current portfolio ###
+### See your current portfolio and historical profits ###

-You have nothing more to do than typing "see" when asked.
+You have nothing more to do than typing "see" when asked, and you will see your current crypto portfolio and, if it exists, your historical profits

 ### Add a crypto trade to your portfolio ###